PochingHsu/PochingHsu.github.io/_pages/about.md

 In CEEE, various innovations are developed to improve how energy is served for human beings with minimum destruction of environment.
-I was lucky to join in these projects when I was a junior PhD student, such as:<br> Thermoelastic cooling system test (Summer, 16')<br> Miniaturized heat exchanger design and test (Fall, 16')<br> Variable refrigerant flow system test (Summer, 17')<br>
+I was lucky to join in these projects when I was a junior PhD student, such as:<br> Thermoelastic cooling system test (Summer, 16')<br> Miniaturized & 3D heat exchanger design and test (Fall, 16')<br>

 ---

 Education
 ======
 - Ph.D.
-Univerisyt of Maryland, College Park, United States (21', expected)
+University of Maryland, College Park, United States (21', expected)
 - M.S.
 Xi'an Jiaotong University, Xi'an, CHINA (16')
 - B.S.
 Xi'an Jiaotong University, Xi'an, CHINA (13')